CEI-lab/ece3400-2017/docs/Teamwork/Team_Contract.md

 ### Team Procedures

-1. Day, time, and place for regular team meetings:

-2. Preferred method of communication (e.g., e-mail, cell phone, wired phone, Blackboard Discussion Board, face-to-face, in a certain class) in order to inform each other of team meetings, announcement, updates, reminders, problems:

-3. Decision-making policy (by consensus? by majority vote?):

-4. Method for setting and following meeting agendas (Who will set each agenda?
-When?
+* It is important to keep all members of the team aware of the time and date of all meetings.
+It is a good idea to pick a day, time, and place for regular team meetings.

+* Who will set each agenda?
+How long before the meeting should this be announced?
 How will team members be notified/reminded?
 Who will be responsible for the team following the agenda during a team meeting?
-What will be done to keep the team on track during a meeting?):
+What will be done to keep the team on track during a meeting?

+*	Agree on how your team will make decisions.
+By consensus, majority vote, leader has veto rights, etc.?

-5. Method of record keeping (Who will be responsible for recording & disseminating minutes?
-How & when will the minutes be disseminated?
-Where will all agendas & minutes be kept?):
+*	Always keep a written record of what was agreed upon in the meeting.
+Who will be responsible for taking these notes?
+How will they be disseminated?
+Where will all agendas and meeting minutes be kept?

+*	All members should agree to a preferred method of communication (e.g., e-mail, cell phone, face-to-face), and be individually responsible for answering in good time as agreed upon in the team.
+Please note what method(s) and response delay you agree on.

 ### Team Expectations

-_Work Quality:_
+#### Work Quality

-1. Project standards (What is a realistic level of quality for team presentations, collaborative writing, individual research, preparation of drafts, peer reviews, etc.?):
+* Agree on a (realistic) level of quality for website updates, individual work/design, peer reviews, etc.

+* Agree on when individuals/sub-teams must finish their part (on the deadline, or hours or a day before the deadline such that other team members can check their work):

-2. Strategies to fulfill these standards:
+#### Strategies to fulfill these standards:

 _Team Participation:_